 Meat, Tomato, and Mozzarella Stuffed Zucchini Cups

 Meat, Tomato, and Mozzarella Stuffed Zucchini Cups use giant zucchini slices hollowed out to make cups and filled with a meat mixture!
-And this recipe doesn’t have any rice and I used low-sugar pasta sauce to keep it low in carbs; enjoy!
+And this recipe that’s perfect for using extra-large zucchini doesn’t have any rice and I used low-sugar pasta sauce!

 PIN the Stuffed Zucchini Cups to try them later!